 The water trough/Lid is only designed to hold water.
 It has a small trough in the bottom.
 Grain can get caught in this area and would become moldy.

 Wont my horse get fat if I free feed?

 Not if you feed a low calorie type forage.
 When free feeding you do not regulate the volume...
 Horses are designed to have forage 24/7 to buffer the stomach acid that runs 24/7.
 You regulate the calories IN the hay that you feed.
 Regulating the calories is how you control weight.
 Each horse has different calorie needs.
 Meet those needs by the type of hay you feed.
 A low calorie grass hay is better for the horses digestive system than to feed 2 or 3 meals of high calorie hay where the horse goes long stretches with nothing in in its gut.

 Can I soak hay in the Porta-Grazer?

 Yes!
 All model have a drain plug to make soaking or rinsing hay easy!
 Place the hay in the feeder per the directions, place the pan in, and fill with water.
 When you are done soaking simply drain the water and give to you horse.

 The Porta-Grazer is made from a food grade plastic that is designed to be softer than normal healthy horse teeth.
 If the horse bites or scrapes its teeth on the feeder you will see that the plastic gives.

 If you are seeing teeth marks on the pan this indicates that the horse is having trouble getting the hay out.
 Check to make sure the proper pan is being used, and that the hay is loaded correctly.

 Each horse needs its own feeder.
 If there is only one feeder available the dominate horse will take it.
-When feeding in a herd setting you need 1 feeder per horse and spread them out so no horse can "guard" the feeders preventing the lesser horse from eating.
+When feeding in a herd setting each horse needs its own feeder.
+And spread them out so no horse can "guard" the feeders preventing the lesser horse from eating.

 When securing in a stall place an eye bolt approx 4 inches above the height of the handle then secure it thru one handle..